 Second Harvest Food Bank of Northwestern Pennsylvania

 Our other big annual donation event began in 2008, when we first partnered with the Second Harvest Food Bank of Northwestern Pennsylvania to sponsor a Thanksgiving-season food drive.
 What started out as a simple idea has grown over the years into a high-stakes company competition.
-The best way we’ve found to inspire people to give is to tap into their competitive natures.
+The best way we’ve found to increase participation to give is to tap into their competitive natures.
 We frequently split the company into different teams and challenge each team to donate the most money and food to win the contest.

 In more recent years, we’ve been focused on donating money rather than food.
 We’ve had a lot of fun in the past piling up big barrels of donated cans and boxes, but we recognize that Second Harvest can make a dollar stretch further than we could.
 After all, a single dollar can provide five meals through the food bank.
 But that doesn’t mean we can’t have fun with it!
-We’ve seen a lot of creative fundraising ideas over the past few years – from bake sales to buy-in crockpot tastings.
+We’ve seen a lot of creative fundraising ideas for our community outreach events over the past few years – from bake sales to buy-in crockpot tastings.
 As we keep the tradition going, I know new ideas will continue to emerge.